UIWebView Deprecation and Xamarin.Forms

 In the screenshot below you can see the end result in Visual Studio for Mac.

 This setting can be applied per build configuration so make sure that you put it in the right one.
 That will probably be the iPhone/Release build configuration which is typically used for distribution builds.
+Also make sure the Linker behavior is set to either SDKs only or Link All.

 UIWebView Deprecation Fixed